SethCodesABitForSchool/Lecture-October-10/README.md

-# Lecture-October-10
+# AUTOREGRESSIVE - AR(x) - Please do not use/cite
-Forecasting lecture.
-Lets say forecasting with an AR(1) but the true model is an Ar(4).
+Lets say forecasting with an AR(1) but the true model is an Ar(4)......
 # Larger Models:
 With larger model comes coefficient inefficinecy which is extrapolated into fute or forecast.
 - Consider 2 models: